thiagomides/cs_binary/README.md

 # cs_binary

-This music play Client-Server repository a developed for Computer Networks discipline of Federal São João del Rei University.
+This client-server repository of music reproduction was developed for the discipline of Computer Networks of the Federal University of São João del Rei.

-*Read this in other languages: [Portuguese](README.md)*
+*Read this in other languages: [Portuguese](README.pt.md)*

 ## Table of Contents